- Location: Online

 Autonomous tractors, field robots that fertilise and harvest, and remote-controlled drones that plant and distribute selective pesticides - digitalisation has long since found its way into agricultural technology.
 The high-tech nations Germany and Japan are testing possible applications in ground-breaking demonstration projects and on various experimental fields.
 Interdisciplinary knowledge and competences are in high demand across national borders.
 Consequently, the G20 agriculture ministers have identified the digitalisation in agriculture as a central topic in international cooperation.

 Cooperation in the field of smart farming and digitalisation in agriculture between both countries provides an interesting potential for mutual learning, R&D projects, regional cooperation as well as business opportunities.

-In a bilateral online workshop, German and Japanese experts from science, industry and politics will exchange views on the respective potentials of digitalisation in agriculture, current strategies and innovations.
+In a bilateral online workshop, German and Japanese experts from science, industry and politics exchanged views on the respective potentials of digitalisation in agriculture, current strategies and innovations.

 Date: Tuesday, 29 June 2021

 Time: 9:00 – 12:30 MEZ / 16:00 – 19:30 JST (online)

 Organizer: Lower Saxony Ministry of Economics, Labor, Transport and Digitalization